Walk-In Immigration Physicals in Albany County, NY – $200

-- Chest x-ray[$75] (necessary only when TB test is positive; the x-ray must not be older than 1 year)
+- Chest x-ray (necessary only when TB test is positive; the x-ray must not be older than 1 year)

-- Syphilis blood testing (RPR) required for ages 15-and-older (blood work performed at outside lab; not older than 1 year)
+- Syphilis blood testing (RPR) required, as of 09/01/2021 for ages 18-44 (not older than 1 year)

-- MMR titers if born in 1957 or later; MMR vaccine if titers are not immune [$150 for MMR]****
+- MMR vaccine if titer is not immune [$150 for MMR]****

 - Flu vaccine (during flu season [October to March]; flu vaccine is under $40 at a pharmacy or primary care office)